 - Deploy: AWS CodeDeploy / AWS CloudFormation / AWS Elastic beanstalk / AWS OpsWorks

 - Invoke: Specify a custom function to invoke e.g. AWS Lambda

-- Approval: Publish SNS topic for manual approval
+- Approval: Publish the SNS topic for manual approval

 For services like AWS CodeDeploy, CloudFormation, AWS Beanstalk, and AWS OpsWorks you can apply several deployment strategies.
-Each having its pros and cons.
+Each has its pros and cons.

-The cheat sheet below shows the types of deployments and shows how good they rank on these columns: impact, deploy time, zero downtime, rollback process, and deploy target.
+The cheat sheet below shows the types of deployments and shows how well they rank on these columns: impact, deployment time, zero downtime, rollback process, and deploy target.

 Domain 2: Configuration Management and Infrastructure as Code

 For the second domain, it’s important to know the following for the AWS Certified DevOps Engineer exam:

 - Know the functions of AWS CloudFormation in depth